gegp01/gaia/R/Ising_MoranI.md

   str_sub(D[y], x, x)
 }

-yx = combn(1:500, 2) # FOR ALL ONE SIDE COMBINATIONS OUTSIDE THE DIAGONAL
+# FOR ALL ONE SIDE COMBINATIONS OUTSIDE THE DIAGONAL
 # TO ADD DIAGONAL: yx_ = cbind(t(cbind(1:5, 1:5)), yx)

+yx = combn(1:500, 2)
 colnames(yx)<-paste("ix", 1:ncol(yx), sep = "_")

 # DEFINE THE WEIGHT MATRIX W WITH MANHATTAN DISTANCE
+# H is the maximum distance of the neighbors
 H = 3

 # Function for estimating the zi and zj values where wij is not 0.
 # Multiplying wij*zi*zj will be 0 for all of them and they will not contribute to the sum in the numerator.